Watching and sharing video content is one of the most common uses of the web,

 updateVolume function to update the volume as soon as the

 At this point, you will notice the volume decrease when you slide the range to the left, and vice versa.
 We need to add another function to update the icon whenever the volume changes:

-When this function runs, all the icons are hidden, then one of them is displayed depending on which condition evaluates to true.
+When this function executed, all the icons are hidden then one of them is displayed depending on which condition evaluates to true.

 We can run

 updateVolumeIcon each time the volume changes by listening for the